-This written guide will walk you through assembling and attaching the CF Racer1 Dual Battery Add-On
+This written guide will walk you through installing and using the add on battery with your CF Racer1.

 Refer to the YouTube assembly video below: